probcomp/developer/README.md

 The `probcomp/notebook:latest` and `probcomp/notebook:edge` images are automatically built on any commit to the [probcomp/notebook](https://github.com/probcomp/notebook) repo's master branch.
 Tagged images are automatically created by pushing a tag to the master branch.

+Additionally, the `probcomp/notebook:edge` image is built daily by a [travis job](https://travis-ci.org/probcomp/notebook) to ensure that the latest edge packages are available in said image.

 ## Common Commands

 ### Start the developer environment